-Planning your future is scary when the options seem few or very mysterious!
+Youth Dreams: Education and Income.
 Here are a few tips for enthusiastic youth who want to qualify but may not have the funds.
-If you’re still in school, use this advice to find someone who can make a difference in your life and help you reach your dreams.
+If you’re still in school, use this advice to reach your dreams.

 Are Qualifications Important?

 They are, but so is attitude!
 Don’t let money stand in your way.